-The Center's response to the finding identified in our audit is described in the accompanying schedule of findings and questioned costs.
-The Center's response was not subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on it.
+The Center's responses to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
+The Center's responses were not subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on it.